zydou/arti/doc/dev/notes/rpc-meta-draft.md

 In one method,
-we use a generational index for each live session to hold weak references to the objects visible in the session.
+we use a generational index for each live session to hold reference-counted pointers to the objects visible in the session.
 The generational index is the identifier for the object.
+(This method is suitable for representing _handles_ as described above.)

 In another method,
 when it is more convenient for Arti to access an object